nolanlawson/css-talk-2022/markdown.md

 ???

-See look, here we've gone through a lot of effort to remove that `getBoundingClientRect` call.
+Here we've gone through a lot of effort to remove that `getBoundingClientRect` call.
 And the Chrome DevTools have rewarded us!
 Our "Recalculate style" doesn't have a little red triangle with a warning anymore.

-But the result is exactly the same.
-All we did was move the style/layout costs from the `getBoundingClientRect` to the browser's rendering loop.
+But the result is the same.
+All we did was move the style/layout costs from the `getBoundingClientRect` to the next style/layout calc on the next frame.
 The total time spent is the same.
 So this DevTools warning can be very misleading.

 [Demo](https://nolanlawson.github.io/measure-style-and-layout/)